beejaybee/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 1-The last digit This program will assign a random number to the variable n and print the last value assign to the variable n
 * 2-I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 * 3-alphABET
+* 4-When I was having that alphabet soup, I never thought that it would pay off